Document Bank of Virginia

 republican_backwards.jpg

-Amid the Great Depression, Franklin D. Roosevelt won the presidential election over Herbert Hoover making him the first Democratic president in 12 years.
-As President, FDR took quick action, through his New Deal initiative, to provide relief to…
+In 1932, Franklin D. Roosevelt won the presidential election, making him the first Democratic president in twelve years.
+As President, Roosevelt took quick action through his New Deal initiative to provide relief for struggling Americans through a…

 1937 Guide Map of Virginia.jpg

-In 1924, the federal government began looking for land in the southern Appalachian Mountains to create a large national park which would be easily accessible by individuals living in the eastern United States.
-The park opened in 1936 and was…
+In 1924, the federal government began looking for land in the southern Appalachian Mountains to create a large national park which would be easily accessible to cars and hikers.
+The park opened in 1936 and was officially completed in 1939.
+The…

 PamunkeySchool72dpi.jpg

 Indigenous peoples, including Virginia Indian tribes, were not considered American citizens even after ratification of the Fourteenth Amendment.
-They often faced discrimination and were denied the equal protection of the laws.
-Under segregation laws,…
+Between 1880 and 1920, many tribes established their own schools, as Black citizens did, likely for…

 Output Formats